Table Of Contents

 Point 6: Personal traits

 One point often ignored by business owners is the personal traits of the PPC freelancer.
 Beyond experience, I think this is one of the most important points to be considered.
 You’ll be working alongside the professional for many hours a month.
-Having someone who fits in your company culture and you can get along with is crucial.
+Having someone who fits in your company culture and with whom you can get along is crucial.
 Beware that he or she doesn’t have to have the same personality as you.
-Sometimes is quite the opposite: if you’re disorganized, a meticulous professional can help you put an order in the house.
+Sometimes it’s quite the opposite: if you’re disorganized, a meticulous professional can help you put order in the house.
 On the other hand, if you pay too much attention to details, a professional who can get things done quickly can help you accelerate your process.

 Point 7: Buy in